 Welcome to Lombok, a small Indonesian island that offers uncrowded white sand beaches with crystal clear water, waterfalls that will leave you breathless, world class surf breaks, unique cultural activities and more adventures than you’re trip could possibly contain!
 Lombok has often been likened to nearby neighbor Bali, but at least a decade of development behind, with less traffic, less tourists, but equally incredible natural attractions.
 As cliche as it sounds, Lombok really does have something for everyone.

 If you’re a couple looking for a romantic getaway, this region has some of the best beaches you’ll find in Indonesia, with affordable hotels that will sweep you off your feet.
 Surfers, both beginner, expert and everyone in between, will find the perfect wave down in the south.
 Culture nuts will love learning about the pottery, weaving and art of the Sasak people.
 Backpackers will love the laid back vibes of the Gili islands.

 And if it’s adventure you’re after, you better buckle up because Lombok has some of the best volcano treks, waterfalls and jungle hikes you’ll find anywhere in the world.
 Enjoy our list of the best things to do in Lombok, no matter what you’re interested in.

-Our trip to Lombok was in collaboration with Trover (our favorite photo sharing platform!) with the goal of bringing more tourism back to Lombok.
+Our trip to Lombok was also more than just an adventure, we had the goal of bringing more tourism back to Lombok.
 After the 2018 earthquakes, tourism slowed down significantly on the island and the local economy took a huge hit.
 But we’re happy to say that Lombok is back in business and we wholeheartedly recommend visiting!
 It was one of our favorite trips we’ve taken recently and we expect that this will be a destination we continue to return to!